2672477/PlantPal/README.md

 # Building PlantPal

-This repository contains everything needed to rebuild PlantPal, including the CAD files, firmware, wiring diagram, BOM, and assembly renders.
+This repository includes the firmware, CAD files, wiring diagram, BOM, and assembly resources needed to recreate the project.

-The general assembly process is described below.

 ---